adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 }
 ```

+Each element represents some part of the source code and provides information such as the class name.
+However, for retrieving more information about the class itself, such as superclass or its implemented interface, you have to use a `TypeMirror`.
+The `TypeMirror` of each element is accessible by calling `element.asType()`.
 Since in our use-case we are not so much concerned with the different element types, I leave it like that and forward you to his post in case you want to learn more.
-We retrieve all classes that annotated with one of our annotation from the `RoundEnviroment` via `getElementsAnnotatedWith(MissingFeature.class)`.
+We retrieve all classes that annotated with one of our annotations from the `RoundEnviroment` via `getElementsAnnotatedWith(MissingFeature.class)`.

 ```java
 @AutoService(Processor.class)